 United States ex rel.
 José Valdez v.
 Aveta, Inc. (D.P.R.)—Trial counsel in qui tam action brought under the False Claims Act seeking $1 billion from Medicare Advantage organizations.

 F.P.
 Winner Ltd. v.
-Pabst Brewing Company (Md.)—Lead trial counsel for Pabst in lawsuit brought by a former distributor alleging breach of contract and wrongful termination.
+Pabst Brewing Company (Md.)—Lead counsel for Pabst in lawsuit brought by a former distributor alleging breach of contract and wrongful termination.
 Won complete summary judgment.

 Kirgan v.
 M&T Bank (E.D.
 Va., D.Md., 4th Cir.)—Lead trial counsel in dispute among trustees to determine control of a charitable trust.
+Won award of $750,000 in attorneys’ fees for client trustees.

 In re ZTE (Fed.
 Cir.)—Appellate counsel in successful mandamus action in which the Federal Circuit redefined the application of the burden of proof in patent venue cases.